What's the Centralized Technology Purchasing process?

 Well, everyone that is usually involved in approving POs need to sign the requisition.
 This is the same, whether you're getting approval on a standard or technology PO.
 The only difference here is the few extra signature lines we added for everyone's convenience:

-- Site Technology Coordinator (if applicable – it was decided that if the equipment being purchased is not on the Standards List, the purchase requisition should be signed by the Site Technology Coordinator.
+- Site Technology Coordinator (if applicable – it was decided that if the equipment being purchased is not on the Standards Purchasing List, the purchase requisition should be signed by the Site Technology Coordinator.
 If you don't have one, don't worry about it)

-- Technology Department approval.
+- Technology Services Director approval.

 - Requisitioned by – this line now asks for the site and extension of the person filling out the requisition.
 This is because a) some staff members work at more than one site, b) may be using funds from another site indicated on the requisition but is physically located at another, and c) the extension will provide us with a direct contact number where they can be reached if there are any questions regarding the order.